aws-amplify/docs/docs/sdk/fragments/library-callout.md

 <amplify-callout warning>

-The Amplify Libraries is the recommended way to start building a cloud connected app.
-[Get Started](~/start/start.md)!
+We recommend using the Amplify Android and Amplify iOS libraries to build your cloud connected apps.
+[Learn more](~/start/start.md)
 </amplify-callout>